We are currently only accepting applications for communications officers from candidates who have:

 - Degree in Journalism, Communications, Humanitarian Affairs, Political Sciences or related subject

-- Fluent spoken French/Arabic and excellent writing skills – fluency in additional languages is highly desirable.
+- (Near) fluent spoken French and excellent writing skills – fluency in additional languages is highly desirable

 - Proficient audio-visual skills